jaimindp/dollar_cost_average_dip_buying/README.md

 ## Fear and Greed
 ![fear_greed](fg_btc.png)

-The fear and greed strategy uses 100 - fear and greed index (red) against bitcoin price (blue).
-The indicator for a greater weight for DCA when fear is high shown by a number closer to 100 on this chart and a lower weight when greed is high when the number is closer to 0.
-By doing this we can invest according to this scaling and increase the amount of BTC held over a long period of time
+The fear and greed strategy chart shows 100 - fear and greed index (red) and bitcoin price (blue).
+When fear is high (red line close to 100) invest more and when greed is high (red line close to 0 invest less).
+By doing this we can invest according to this weighting to increase the amount of BTC held over a long period of time compared to regular DCA.

 ### Updates
 August 27th